TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 **Required**

-* Issues:
-    * Verify location of cobalt ore is correct, may need increased generation rate or biome correction
-    * Correct dust melting times for addon support
-    * Disallow part swapping when the tool has more parts than the station has slots
 * Content transfer:
     * Piggybackpack move to Tinkers' Mechworks
     * Jerky, stone ladders and torches, punji sticks, and dried clay move to Natura